cwallacebailey/Django-SouthWest-Walkers/README.md

 ![accessing tabs if not logged in](static/media/login_prompt.png)

-If the access another users post and attempt to delete it or update is they are met with the below
+If the access another user's post and attempt to delete it or update is they are met with the below

 ![delete or update post if not logged in](static/media/not_your_post.png)